tech2etc/Responsive-LMS-Website-HTML-CSS-Javascript/README.md

-# HTML Tutorial How to Make a Super Simple Website
+# How-to-Make-a-Responsive-LMS/Edu-Website-HTML-CSS-Javascript

-Learn How To Make A Complete Website Using HTML and CSS, Complete HTML and CSS Multiple Pages Website Design Tutorial Step by Step
+Learn How To Make A Complete LMS Website Using HTML, CSS and JavaScript.
+If you are a beginner and want to make a responsive Complete HTML and CSS Multiple Pages Website Design Step by Step.

 [![how to make responsive website using html](https://user-images.githubusercontent.com/80243988/135752832-3b071e5c-e301-422e-8a2d-3bdf7b4d26a1.PNG)](https://www.youtube.com/playlist?list=PL9bD98LkBR7PlSUOf_sbqr235NgrxMnJP)

-**Timestamps:**

-0:00 Introduction

-4:25 Responsive Website Preview
+## What we will learn

-7:02 Importance of This Tutorial
+- Importance of Basic HTML CSS & JS.

-8:13 Create Project Directory
+- Create Project Directory

-9:18 Create Navigation Bar
+- Create Navigation Bar

-17:27 Create Home Section
+- Create Home Section

-28:55 Create Feature Section
+- Create Feature Section

-39:13 Create Popular Courses Section
+- Create Popular Courses Section

-51:08 Create Registration Form
+- Create Registration Form

-1:06:56 Create Profile Section
+- Create Profile Section

-1:14:47 Create Footer Section
+- Create Footer Section

-1:27:13 Check Website and Fix
+- Website Debugging

-1:29:55 Make Responsive Website For Tablet
+- Make Responsive Website For Tablet

-1:49:48 Make Responsive Website For Mobile
+- Make Responsive Website For Mobile

+# Sections
+- Home Page
+- About Page
+- Blog Page
+- Single Post
+- Course Page
+- Single Course
+- Contact Page

+Here you will find all the images I'm using to create this responsive lms website.
+In future, image folder can update.

+Get the full source code from [here1](https://www.buymeacoffee.com/tech2etc/e/42638).

+Get the full source code from [here2](https://ko-fi.com/s/9c53d5b08b).